-That said, there are many PCs out there that still include CD/DVD drive.
-If your notebook has an optical drive and you’re running Windows 10, Windows 8, or Windows 7, you probably have observed that Windows doesn’t provide an option to close the optical drive tray while it does offer the option to eject the drive.
+That said, there are many PCs out there that still include CD/DVD drives.
+If your notebook has an optical drive and you’re running Windows 10 or Windows 11, you probably have observed that Windows doesn’t provide an option to close the optical drive tray while it does offer the option to eject the drive.

-Create hotkey to close & open CD/DVD drive tray in Windows 10
+Create a hotkey to close & open the CD/DVD drive tray in Windows 10/11

-Luckily, if you’re still use CD/DVD/Blu-ray drive in your Windows PC very often, here are two small utilities to help you quickly eject and close CD/DVD drive tray using keyboard shortcuts.
+Luckily, if you still use CD/DVD/Blu-ray drive in your Windows PC very often, here are two small utilities to help you quickly eject and close the CD/DVD drive tray using keyboard shortcuts.

 Although Door Control is a useful utility, the software doesn’t seem to work with some drives and PCs.
 While the utility worked on my HP laptop running Windows 10, the program failed to close the Sony DVD drive tray on my assembled desktop PC.

-Step 2: Next, open Command Prompt by typing CMD in Start menu search box and then pressing Enter key.
+Step 2: Next, open Command Prompt by typing CMD in the Start menu search box and then pressing the Enter key.

-Step 3: In the Command Prompt, type cd C:\ and then press Enter key.
+Step 3: In the Command Prompt, type cd C:\ and then press the Enter key.